ewen-lbh/learn-it/README.md

 ### The "learndata" text file format
 #### Overview
     --flag-name value
- # comment // another comment Thing to learn about (the "key") Its correct answer (the "value")
+    # comment // another comment Thing to learn about (the "key")
+    Its correct answer (the "value")

- Other thing you should know by heart Its correct answer
+    Other thing you should know by heart
+    Its correct answer

+    # The empty line is mandatory, it separates each item
+    # See how the files are parsed in Core/main.py's parse() function

 #### Flags
 Flags are used to set options.